©Photo by iStock: Arisara_Tongdonnoi

 Doctors will usually opt for one of the following paths:

-Medical skincare is dermatologist-tested and usually stays away from skin irritants, like fragrance or alcohol.
-It is sold over-the-counter and is usually targeted to sensitive skin with specific conditions.
+Medical skincare is dermatologist-tested and usually avoids skin irritants like fragrance or alcohol.
+It is sold over the counter and is usually targeted to sensitive skin with specific conditions.

 La Roche Posay and Bioderma, for example, are well-known medical skincare brands trusted by dermatologists around the world.
-In Japan, however, most medical skincare falls under the realms of one brand: NOV.
+In Japan, however, most medical skincare falls under the realm of one brand: NOV.

-A Japanese brand developed by dermatologists in 1985, NOV formulates and products that are hypoallergenic and fragrance-free.
-Unlike pricey medical skincare from overseas, NOV is a middle-ranged option (think ¥2200 sunscreen) that can be easily found in most cosmetic stores in Japan.
+A Japanese brand developed by dermatologists in 1985, NOV formulates hypoallergenic and fragrance-free products.
+Unlike pricey medical skincare from overseas, NOV is a middle-range option (think ¥2200 sunscreen) that can be easily found in most cosmetic stores in Japan.

-NOV sells three different product lines dedicated to acne, so your doctor will probably identify an NOV product worth incorporating into your skincare routine.
+NOV sells three different product lines dedicated to acne, so your doctor will probably identify a NOV product worth incorporating into your skincare routine.

 If your skin does not respond to an over-the-counter skincare routine, you may become a candidate for either oral or topical antibiotics.